To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Mankind has attempted to provide “national security” beginning very early in history.
-The “Great Wall of China” originated as a series of walls constructed from 220–206bc.
-The 5,500-mile-long wall that is renowned as an engineering and construction marvel and a great wonder of the world, was built during the Ming Dynasty (1368–1644ad).
+The “Great Wall of China” originated as a series of walls constructed from 220–206 BC.
+The 5,500-mile-long wall, renowned as an engineering and construction marvel and a great wonder of the world, was built during the Ming Dynasty (1368–1644ad).
 While it was an awesome accomplishment, did it really provide the protection sought by the Chinese?
 Changing methods of warfare made the Great Wall obsolete in a relatively short time.

 This approach to protecting borders is still in vogue in modern times.
 As the Allied powers carved up Europe at the end of the Second World War, there was jockeying for power and territory.
 Russia, devastated by the war, wanted the fertile lands of Eastern Europe, and boldly began a land grab.
 Winston Churchill, in a famous speech in 1946, described Russia’s aggressive actions with this memorable phrase: “…an Iron Curtain has fallen across Europe!”
 Then, in 1961, the Soviet Union hurriedly built a stark concrete wall that divided the German city of Berlin in half, forming an eastern section under their control and a western part under the protection of Allied powers.
 The wall, a hated symbol of the oppression, finally came down in 1989 with the collapse of the Soviet Union.
 The Berlin wall did not last (and indeed, there were some who predicted this, even though many scoffed at the idea).

 The Bible has several accounts of walled cities in Old Testament times.
 As the Israelites were on their way to the Promised Land of Canaan, they faced a formidable obstacle.
 The walled city of Jericho loomed before them on the plain.
 Jericho, a very ancient city, was heavily fortified with an imposing double wall, several stories high.
 The Israelites, led by Joshua, meticulously followed the instructions given by God.
 On the seventh day, when the trumpets were blown and the people shouted, the massive walls of Jericho “fell down flat” (Joshua 6).
 It’s another example of mankind’s failure to find security behind walls.